dandam/game-decider-app/docs/pm-tracking/milestone-1.md

 - ✅ Issue completed: Backend testing framework is ready for use

 Based on our progress, the next priorities should be:
-1. Frontend testing framework (Issue 8) - To ensure frontend reliability
+1. GitHub Actions workflows (Issues 12, 13) - To automate testing
-2. GitHub Actions workflows (Issues 12, 13) - To automate testing
+2. Error handling and logging (Issues 19, 22) - To improve application robustness
-3. Error handling and logging (Issues 19, 22) - To improve application robustness
+3. Basic error handling middleware (Issue 19) - To standardize error responses

 Would you like to focus on any of these next steps?